sander1988/Indego/.github/ISSUE_TEMPLATE.md

   If your issue is about gettings errors, API connection failures etc. include the relevant HomeAssitant logs (in text, no screenshot).
   Logs are required to investigate this type of issues.

   Make sure you add logs in debug mode when there is no clear error message or root cause.
-You can enable debug logs by adding this to your HomeAssistant configuration:

-  logger:
-    logs:
-      custom_components.indego: debug
-      pyIndego: debug
--->
+  See https://github.com/jm-73/Indego/blob/master/README.md#debugging on how to enable the debug logs.

 ```yaml
 Paste the logs here.
 ```